Sarah-Earl/vault-writeup/README.md

     ```

 4. **Web UI**
-    - The Vault web UI was made accessible.
+    - The Vault web UI is accessible via the LAN as seen.

     ![Vault diagram](/assets/images/vaultwebui.png)